skiadas/SoftwareDevelopmentPracticumCourse/syllabusFall.md

 ### Exams

-There will be three exams tentatively schedule for: Friday 10/4, Friday 11/8 and during exam week.
+There will be three exams tentatively scheduled for: Friday 10/4, Friday 11/8 and during exam week.

 ### Project